hoytpr/Helpful_scripts_and_things/Merging-run-datafiles-with-same-sample-names.md

 But when multiple runs create separate folders, each containing files with identical names, they also have to be concatenated together.
 The following script was written by Evan Linde after I spent a couple days trying to figure this out.
-It's posted here with some explainations for what the lines are doing.
+It's posted here with some explanations for what the lines are doing.

 ## The Script